mbsantiago/whombat/back/docs/developer_guide/quickstart.md

 # Quickstart

+While developing, it's often helpful to run development servers that host different parts of the application, or provide specific views, such as the UI components or documentation.

+These development servers include:

+- **FastAPI Backend Server**: Hosts the Python API.
+- **Next.js Frontend Server**: Builds and serves the user interface.
+- **Storybook Server**: Allows you to browse and visually inspect all UI components.
+- **MkDocs Server**: Renders and serves the project documentation.

+This guide will show you how to start these servers, allowing you to see how your code changes are reflected in the app in real time.

+This guide provides two ways to set up your _Whombat_ development environment:

+**Manual Setup**: Ideal if you prefer direct control over your development environment and are comfortable managing dependencies.

+**Docker Compose**: Streamlines setup and provides a consistent environment.

+## Option 1: Manual Setup

-## Pre-requisites
+### Pre-requisites

 Before setting up your Whombat development environment, ensure you have the following tools installed:

-1. **Python 3.12**: We developed Whombat using this version, but any newer version should be compatible.
+1. **Python 3.12**: We developed Whombat using this version, but any version greater or equal to 3.11 should be compatible.
       Download Python 3.12 [here](https://www.python.org/downloads/release/python-3117/).

 2. **uv**: UV is a Python package dependency manager that we use to manage dependencies for the Python part of Whombat.